RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 ansible all -m group -a 'name=HR state=absent' (To remove a group)

 ansible all -m shell -a 'getent group HR' (To check if the group exists)

+Disk Management:
+ansible all -m shell -a 'lsblk' ansible all -m shell -a 'fdisk -l /dev/nvme0n1' (To check partition table) ansible all -m shell -a 'cat <<EOF | fdisk /dev/nvme0n1' n p
+1

++10G
+w
+EOF
+'
+(To create a partition)

+ansible all -m shell -a 'partprobe /dev/nvme0n2' (To update kernel)

+ansible all -m shell -a 'fdisk -l /dev/nvme0n2' (To check)

+ansible all -m shell -a 'fstype=xfs dev=/dev/nvme0n2p1' (To change filesystem of a particular partition)

+ansible all -m shell -a 'fstype=ext4 dev=/dev/nvme0n2p2' (To change filesystem of a particular partition)

+ansible all -m shell -a 'blkid /dev/nvme0n2p2' (To check partition id)

+ansible all -m file -a 'path=/data state=directory mode=0755' (To create a directory)

+ansible all -m shell -a 'ls -ld /data' (To check)

+ansible all -m shell -a 'path=/data src=/dev/nvme0n2p1 fstype=xfs state=mounted' (To mount)

+ansible all -m shell -a 'mount -a /dev/nvme0n2p1'

+ansible all -m shell -a 'df -h' (To check)

+Persistent Mounting:
+ansible all -m shell -a 'path=/data src=/dev/nvme0n2p1 fstype=xfs opts=defaults state=present'